stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 ## Multiple reconnection attempts

-Multiple reconnection attempts in Slips are 5 or more not established flows (reconnections) to the same destination IP.
+Multiple reconnection attempts in Slips are 5 or more not established flows (reconnections) to the same destination IP on the same destination port.

 ## Zeek alerts